American Revolution: Loyalists

 The consensus of scholars is that about 15 to 20 percent of the white population remained loyal to the British Crown.
 Those who actively supported the king were known at the time as "Loyalists", "Tories", or "King's men".
 The Loyalists never controlled territory unless the British Army occupied it.
 They were typically older, less willing to break with old loyalties, and often connected to the Church of England; they included many established merchants with strong business connections throughout the Empire, as well as royal officials such as Thomas Hutchinson of Boston.

 There were 500 to 1,000 Black Loyalists, enslaved African Americans who escaped to British lines and supported Britain's cause via several means.
-Many of them died from various diseases, but the survivors were evacuated by the British to their remaining colonies in North America.
+Many of them died from disease, but the survivors were evacuated by the British to their remaining colonies in North America.

 The revolution could divide families, such as William Franklin, son of Benjamin Franklin and royal governor of the Province of New Jersey who remained loyal to the Crown throughout the war.
 He and his father never spoke again.
-Recent immigrants who had not been fully Americanized were also inclined to support the King, such as Flora MacDonald, a Scottish settler in the backcountry.
+Recent immigrants who had not been fully Americanized were also inclined to support the King.

 After the war, the great majority of the half-million Loyalists remained in America and resumed normal lives.
 Some became prominent American leaders, such as Samuel Seabury.
 Approximately 46,000 Loyalists relocated to Canada; others moved to Britain (7,000), Florida, or the West Indies (9,000).
 The exiles represented approximately two percent of the total population of the colonies.
-Nearly all black loyalists left for Nova Scotia, Florida, or England, where they could remain free.
+Nearly all Black Loyalists left for Nova Scotia, Florida, or England, where they could remain free.
 Loyalists who left the South in 1783 took thousands of their slaves with them as they fled to the British West Indies.

 Neutrals

 A minority of uncertain size tried to stay neutral in the war.
 Most kept a low profile, but the Quakers were the most important group to speak out for neutrality, especially in Pennsylvania.
 The Quakers continued to do business with the British even after the war began, and they were accused of supporting British rule, "contrivers and authors of seditious publications" critical of the revolutionary cause.
-Most Quakers remained neutral, although a sizeable number nevertheless participated to some degree.
+Most Quakers remained neutral, although a sizeable number participated to some degree.